mpatel66/gke-fundamentals-workshop/05-webapp-deployment-ext-lb/README.md

 In lab 3, the service only had a cluster ip, so the service was only callable internally.
 In lab 4, the service was exposed to the nodes as long as we added a firewall rule.
 Now we are exposing the service externally, and when we ping this ip address, we're going straight to the service and not via the nodes.

+Note that the service lb can route traffic to specific services based on label.

 ## Cluster Application Check / Playground

 1. You can check the state of Pods at any time with the following kubectl command: